Back to blog

 7 min read

-Generative AI (gen AI) is on the radar of every enterprise leader, but the extend and nature of it's use is highly varied.
+Generative AI (gen AI) is on the radar of every enterprise leader, but the extent and nature of it's use is highly varied.
 While the complex applications of AI have been reserved for machine learning engineers and data scientists, gen AI has introduced non-technical experimentation, and early experiments have employees excited.

 Gen AI extends to almost all areas of knowledge work, which opens the door to non-technical AI adoption.
 This exciting expansion is a complex initiative that enterprise technology leaders are just beginning to tackle.